sithmel/jQuery-decomment/README.markdown

     $('#removethis').decomment();

-doWhenMinWidth
+decommentWhenVisible
 ===============
-Do something when the width of the window became bigger than x.

-    $.doWhenMinWidth(minwidth, callback);
+Decomment and call a function when an element is visible.

+    $.decommentWhenVisible(selector,callback);

-The calback run only once when the minwidth is exceeded.
+The calback run only once.
+Very useful using media queries for mobile.
+See index.html for an example.